An Overview of Crack

-Of course, there are a variety of different stimulants, including cocaine, methamphetamine, and steroids; however, many stimulants have similar effects that vary only in their intensity and duration.
-A prime example of a stimulant with expected effects that’s surprising in other ways is crack cocaine, or “crack” for short.
+Under the same category, there are a variety of different stimulants, including cocaine, methamphetamine, and steroids.
+However, many stimulants have similar effects that vary only in their intensity and how long they take to wear off.

 View All stimulants